 Inevitably, eliminating qualified immunity will cause departments to face new costs.
 As bad officers leave the force, departments will need to replace them with better officers, who may want better pay.
 A congressional bill eliminating qualified immunity should remain attentive to public concerns about rising crime and not shy away from providing new block grants for hiring police and boosting their paychecks.

 The task of building better police forces can’t wait.
 It’s time for Congress to end the doctrine of qualified immunity nationwide.

 Prosecutors have even greater immunity.
 Their immunity makes police immunity look insignificant.
-More police officers have been charged for committing professional misconduct than prosecutors for committing professional misconduct.
+More police officers have been charged and tried for committing professional misconduct than prosecutors for committing professional misconduct.

 For examples of bad police behavior ON VIDEO. just type in "First Amendment Audit" and let the algorithm guide you.